 “I ask my clients to gently blot away any excess build-up of fluid in the brow area for the first two to three days, and keep their brows and forehead clean and dry,” she says.
 “If done correctly, there shouldn't be much scabbing, but light peeling will occur around day three to four.”
 In addition to gently dabbing the area, Otsuji recommends applying a fast-drying barrier cream to act as a liquid bandaid over the area.
 “It will help promote healing and keep bacteria at bay,” she explains.

 Beyond what to do, Sheikh explains what not to do when riding out the microblading healing process.
-Namely, she says to avoid getting brows wet, to avoid exposing them to direct sunlight, and to resist scratching them, as all three actions can increase irritation and scabbing potential.
+Namely, she says to avoid getting brows wet, to avoid exposing them to direct sunlight, and to resist scratching them, as all three actions may increase irritation and scabbing potential.

-One final thing to keep in mind during the healing process is that, while surface healing only takes up to two weeks, full healing takes between four and six.
+One final thing to keep in mind during the healing process is that, while surface healing usually only takes up to two weeks, full healing usually takes between four and six.
 During this time, Sheikh says that it’s totally normal for brows to look noticeably faded, but that by the end of the healing process, the fluffy, life-like strokes will reveal themselves in full.
 “This is all part of the natural healing process and it will be more obvious to you than others,” she says.
 “Our customers love the results and it changes their lives—it builds confidence and takes time off your morning routine.”